alexcholmsky/Traitlets/README.md

-# README
+we# README

 ## Overview
-This e-commerce website [www.traitlets.shop](www.traitlets.shop) is a platform for custom bracelet design.
+This e-commerce website [www.traitlets.shop](https://www.traitlets.shop) is a platform for custom bracelet design.
 It leverages React.js for the frontend and Node.js for the backend, ensuring a seamless and responsive user experience.

 ## Key Features